atomicals-community/community/README.md

-# community
+# Community

-Where the idea take places.
+The repo is the place where ideas about the community should take place.
+Anyone can raise the idea about the community while following the CoD (Code of Conduct).
+(TBD)